apache/spark/UPDATING.md

 | airflow.providers.google.cloud.hooks.bigquery.BigQueryBaseCursor.run_table_upsert              | airflow.providers.google.cloud.hooks.bigquery.BigQueryHook.run_table_upsert              |
 | airflow.providers.google.cloud.hooks.bigquery.BigQueryBaseCursor.run_with_configuration        | airflow.providers.google.cloud.hooks.bigquery.BigQueryHook.run_with_configuration        |
 | airflow.providers.google.cloud.hooks.bigquery.BigQueryBaseCursor.update_dataset                | airflow.providers.google.cloud.hooks.bigquery.BigQueryHook.update_dataset                |

-### Make behavior of `none_failed` trigger rule consistent with documentation
-The behavior of the `none_failed` trigger rule is documented as "all parents have not failed (`failed` or
-    `upstream_failed`) i.e. all parents have succeeded or been skipped."
-As previously implemented, the actual behavior would skip if all parents of a task had also skipped.

-### Add new trigger rule `none_failed_or_skipped`
-The fix to `none_failed` trigger rule breaks workflows that depend on the previous behavior.
-    If you need the old behavior, you should change the tasks with `none_failed` trigger rule to `none_failed_or_skipped`.

 ### Standardize handling http exception in BigQuery